 But the beaches in Lagos are better; there is no denying it.

-The bottom line is Portugal is a great country to travel alone.
+The bottom line is that Portugal is a great country to travel alone.
 There is a lot to see and do, and getting to the major cities is easy by train.

 Portugal Travel Guide